kyle9021/pcee_python_dockerfile_pcs_inspect/README.md

 step 4: `docker run -it --name pcee_python_inspect_report:1 -v $PWD:/src pcee_python_inspect_report:1`

 step 5: after it runs it will create a report in the directory.
 Open the report with excel or other csv/table editor.

+step 6: `docker rm pcee_python_inspect_report` so you can run it again at a later time without worrying about the duplicate names.